persinammon/parallel-web-crawler/README.md

 - Used Factory pattern in `java/com/udacity/webcrawler/CrawlActionFactory.java,CrawlActionFactoryImpl.java`
 - Used Streams API and lambda function to eliminate verbose for loop to find the top `k` words with the highest count across all pages crawled in
 `java/com/udacity/webcrawler/WordCounts.java`
+- Using Java Reflections API to create a Dynamic Proxy wrapping method calls with timing the call in `java/com/udacity/webcrawler/profiler/*.java`

 ### How to Run and Test